SaskiaBublitz/modOpt/README.md

         python main.py

-3. Open the output textfile ending with test_all.text and check the each test run's status
+3. Open the output textfile ending with "*test_all.txt" and check each test run's status

 You can also use the .py files of the test examples as a template for writing your own scripts apart from MOSAICmodeling.
 Simply replace the system arguments by an argument of the required type such as string, integer, boolean, float.
 Discrete settings from a set of valid options for example strings with numerical solver names you find in the comments behind the assignment starting with #